Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Summary

-For model \texttt{T20}, the synthesized $^{56}$Ni mass ($> 0.5M_\odot$) as well as the predicted bolometric light curve is consistent with those observationaly inferred for type Ic-BL supernovae.
-On the other hand, the amount of $^{56}$Ni for \texttt{AD20x2} is $\approx 0.15M_\odot$.
+For moderately rotating models, the synthesized $^{56}$Ni mass is less than $0.1M_\odot$, and the luminosity of the supernova-like explosion is inferred to be comparable to those of the ordinary supernovae.
+By contrast, for the rapidly rotating model \texttt{AD20x2}, the synthesized $^{56}$Ni mass is larger than $0.1M_\odot$, and hence, a luminous supernova-like explosion may be expected.
 The bolometric light curve for this model is suitable for a light-curve model of type Ib/c supernovae.
-This indicates that there might be a possible subclass of stripped-envelope supernovae driven by the outflow from a massive disk around a rapidly spinning black hole as a result of the collapse of a massive rotating star.
+This suggests that there might be a possible subclass of bright stripped-envelope supernovae driven by the outflow from a massive disk around a rapidly spinning black hole formed from the collapse of a massive rotating star.
 The possible existence of high-opacity trans-iron elements (such as Y and Zr) may lead to a longer timescale and redder transient.

-For moderately rotating models, \texttt{AD09x1} and \texttt{AD20x1}, for which the original angular momentum profiles obtained in stellar evolution calculations are employed, the rest-mass density and the neutrino cooling efficiency were already low at the disk formation.
-As a result, the outflow is launched before a massive disk is formed, and the explosion occurs at several hundreds of millisecond after the disk formation.
-Because the disk starts forming at a late stage of the stellar collapse (at $t_\mathrm{pb} > 10$\,s), the mass of the envelop is relatively small, and hence, the energy budget is smaller than for the rapidly rotating models.
-As a consequence, the ejecta mass and explosion energy are relatively small as $\sim 0.1M_\odot$ and $\approx$ (0.5--1) $\times 10^{51}$\,erg, respectively.
-The electron fraction of the ejecta is always higher than 0.47, and thus, an $r$-process nucleosynthesis cannot proceed in the ejecta for these models.

-\addsf{Depending on the effect of the mass in the outer layer of the star, the resulting optical transient can have a very short timescale (a few days) or that comparable to normal supernovae. } If dense and massive circum-stellar media are present as predicted in \cite{Aguilera-Dena2018}, a very bright ($\sim 10^{44}$\,erg/s) transient with a timescale of months is expected due to the interaction of ejecta with the circum-stellar medium.
+Depending on the effect of the mass in the outer layer of the star, the resulting optical transient can have a very short timescale (a few days) or that comparable to normal supernovae.
+If dense and massive circum-stellar media are present as predicted in \cite{Aguilera-Dena2018}, a very bright ($\sim 10^{44}$\,erg/s) transient with a timescale of months is expected due to the interaction of ejecta with the circum-stellar medium.

-To more rigorously predict observational features (photometric luminosity and spectra) of optical transients based on our present results, we need to perform a detailed photon-radiation transfer simulation.
+To more rigorously predict observational features (photometric luminosity and spectra) of optical transients based on our present results, we need to perform a photon-radiation transfer simulation.
 The inclusion of high-opacity trans-iron elements, which could exist in the ejecta, may drastically change the observational feature, which will be investigated in our future work.